utopia-rise/godot-kotlin-native/docs/src/doc/setup/gradle.md

 More will be explained in the [classes](../user-guide/classes.md) section of user guide, but for now `@RegisterClass` will register the annotated class to Godot.

-!!! note ""
-    The plugin automatically generates the appropriate `gdns` files which can be found at `src/gdns`.
-It is up to you whether you want to include those files in source control or not.

 Now we can trigger a build.